butchwarns/ncurses_Cellular_Automaton/README.md

 ## Installation
 The project is built using CMake and should be easily compiled on all UNIX-based operating systems.
 Just run `build.sh` to invoke `make`.
-(Sorry Windows users, ncurses graphics are not available to you natively..)

 `configure.sh` is used in case the `CMakeLists.txt` is updated.
 `rule.sh` just runs the executable in the build folder.